dotnet/csharplang/proposals/low-level-struct-improvements.md

 ```

 This pattern is fairly common across .NET code and it works just fine when
-`ref struct` are not involved.
+a `ref struct` is not involved.
 Once users adopt `ref struct` though it forces them
 to change their patterns here and often they just resort to `unsafe` to work
 around the limitations here.